| | | | | | | |

 Article by Wouter Vanstiphout and Michelle Provoost

 Scrolling through the long list of victims of Friday 13 November 2015 in Paris, we see a heart-rending portrait of a young cosmopolitan generation from very diverse backgrounds: from the banlieues to the world of international architecture.
 They are not only lucky students who have seen the world on fellowships or foreign tourists enjoying themselves in Paris’s concert venues and trendy bars.
 Some of the victims were French citizens who had emigrated from Chile as children; others have parents who emigrated from Algeria or Congo in the 1970s.
-The victims represent an urban class that (...)
+The victims represent an urban class that is (…)

 All Short Reads